 The Museum of Loss and Renewal Residency Programme

-The location is Collemacchia, a small village within Italy’s National Park of Abruzzo, Lazio and Molise, a protected area of exceptional significance and beauty.
-In the local village of Filignano (1 km from Collemacchia) a range of amenities is available: post office, chemist, mini-supermarket, bar, church, butcher, hotel, town square.
+The Residency Programme is located in Collemacchia, a small village within Italy’s National Park of Abruzzo, Lazio and Molise, a protected area of exceptional significance and beauty.
+The cities of Naples and Rome are within easy reach.

 Engagement with the natural world begins on the doorstep and the stunning mountainous landscape surrounding the village offers an excellent environment for reflective practice.
 The ancient, undisturbed and extensive terrain holds a rich and complex history visible in its architecture, customs, agricultural lands and forests.

 The area is sparsely populated by villages that are largely trilingual Italian-French-English due to the large community of emigrants who continually move between European nations.
 The Museum of Loss and Renewal fosters strong links with the local community which is highly supportive of the Residency Programme.